MOQ & Lead Time

 Frequently Asked Questions

+Yes, combining designs may be possible when the materials, production method, and scheduling conditions are compatible.
 We can review your selection and suggest workable options.

-Once specifications are confirmed through sampling, MOQ often becomes clearer and more stable.
+Once specifications are confirmed through sampling, MOQ usually becomes clearer.
+Repeat orders may allow more flexibility when the production setup is already established.

 In some cases, timelines can be adjusted depending on production availability and order requirements.
+Share your deadline and we will advise what is realistic.

-Need specific numbers for your project?
+Need specific MOQ or lead time for your project?